-INJURY means:

-- for purposes of Portability, a bodily injury that is the direct result of an accident and not related to any other cause. - for all other purposes, a bodily injury that is the direct result of an accident and not related to any other cause.
+INJURY means a bodily injury that is the direct result of an accident and not related to any other cause.
 Disability must begin while you are covered under the plan.

 INSURED means any person covered under a plan.

 LAYOFF or LEAVE OF ABSENCE means you are temporarily absent from active employment for a period of time that has been agreed to in advance in writing by your Employer.